karafamichal/lixie-stopwatch/README.md

 * **Remote control mirror** — a faithful 400×240 React render of the device's screen; click anywhere on it to inject a touch as if you'd tapped the physical Nextion.
 Operate the unit blind from the dashboard.
-* **Per-device LED settings** — clock colour, brightness, and an independent colour for the blinking colon dots, all editable from the dashboard and persisted in NVS on the device.
+* **Per-device LED + display settings** — clock colour, LED brightness, an independent colour for the blinking colon dots, **Nextion backlight brightness (0–100 %; 0 = display off)**, and an **auto-sleep timeout** with an optional "also sleep on idle" toggle.
+All editable from the dashboard and persisted in NVS on the device.
+* **Auto-sleep view** — after the configured timeout the touch display dims to a minimalist icon-only screen (stopwatch glyph while running, coffee cup while paused or idle) so the panel isn't distracting in a shared workspace.
+Tap anywhere to wake back to where you were.
 * **Weather + RSS news on the idle screen** — auto-derived from public IP, no API keys required.
+Headline rotates every 8 s and the background fetch only runs while the device is idle so timing during a session is never disturbed.

 ---